-Branching out: consumer banking preferences
+Branching out: consumer retail banking preferences

 As financial institutions continue to close branches around the country, one can’t help but wonder if in-person banking is becoming a thing of the past.
 Technology has impacted countless business-to-consumer relationships, but has it meaningfully trickled down into the realm of personal finance?
-Vantiv and Socratic Technologies asked 500 consumers how they interact with their banks, from their willingness to use advanced banking features like remote deposit capture to their overall trust in financial institutions.
+Vantiv and Socratic Technologies asked 500 consumers how they interact with their retail banks, from their willingness to use advanced banking features like remote deposit capture to their overall trust in financial institutions.
 The results show that in-person visits and website experiences are the primary drivers of successful personal banking interactions.

 Visiting a branch and using a bank’s website are the most popular interaction points for consumers.

-37% of respondents prefer to visit a branch and 36% prefer to use a bank’s website.
+37% of respondents prefer to visit a retail branch and 36% prefer to use a bank’s website.
 The next most popular way to interact is via phone (10%).

 Online chat, email, and mobile apps have some catching up to do.